A Live, Interactive Webconference

 This workshop describes the elements of an enactment, differentiating it from other experiential methods.
 Nichols and Fellenberg’s four-phase heuristic (i.e., setting the stage, giving the directive, keeping the conversation on track, and making meaning of the enactment) is used to describe therapist actions typically associated with an in-session enactment.
 Since enactments focus on relationships, emphasis is given to having a clearly articulated systemic case conceptualization prior to using this method.
 Case examples are provided which show the link between a therapist’s case conceptualization, his or her ability to recognize key negative patterns occurring in the session, then using an enactment to create a more functional interaction.
 This workshop describes and demonstrates via videotape three different foci (or types) of enactments commonly used in family therapy, which include those used 1) to increase the family’s ability to remain connected in the presence of emotional distress, 2) to foster bonding and deeper emotional connection between family members, and 3) to foster position-taking and boundary-making in the executive and co-parent subsystem.

-As a result of participating in this workshop, therapists will be able to:
+As a result of attending this training, participants will be able to: